ScorP1onnn/ScorP1onnn/README.md

 - 👋 Hi, I’m @ScorP1onnn
 - My true name is Saimurali K
-- 👀 I’m interested in ... too many to write
-- 🌱 I’m currently learning Astronmy and how to live life to the fullest.
 - 📫 raeach me via email...
 Work: saim18@iiserbpr.ac.in; Personal: kolupurinaani3@gmail.com

 <!---